 The stereotypical image of old age as an inevitable decline into severe deafness is not warranted.
 Early identification and management of presbyacusis can significantly improve the lives of older people and help to change this picture.

 Some sensory presbyacusis is inevitable but avoiding noise exposure and using ear protection in noisy environments will prevent some progressive damage.
 Younger patients should be informed of the danger of repeated and prolonged noise exposure in clubs/at music events.
 Good diet, general health and fitness can reduce cardiovascular contribution to hearing loss.
-The role of anti-oxidants in the management and prevention of hearing loss is still being investigated but a recent review suggests promising results for the future.
+The role of anti-oxidants in the management and prevention of hearing loss is still being investigated.

 Further reading & references